So who is, in fact, responsible?

 Nowadays, employers are required to comply with strict regulations and to keep workers safe by properly informing them about the hazardous nature of asbestos.
 Nonetheless, the situation has not always been so fair and as a result, the health of many employees was at risk during the last century.
 Employers, contractors, as well as factories have been found guilty of deliberately allowing workers to handle asbestos-containing products.

-Which occupational groups are more likely to be diagnosed with mesothelioma?
+Which occupational groups are more likely to be exposed to asbestos?

 Although the use of asbestos has decreased considerably, it is estimated that 1.3 million employees in the U.S. are still exposed to asbestos on the job.

-The majority of people who have recently been diagnosed with mesothelioma were exposed to asbestos several decades ago when the mineral was extensively used by numerous industries all across the United States.
+The majority of people who have recently been diagnosed with asbestos diseases were exposed to asbestos several decades ago when the mineral was extensively used by numerous industries all across the United States.
 Approximately 11 million people were exposed to asbestos between 1940 and 1978, most of whom in the workplace.
-The number of new mesothelioma cases is expected to gradually increase until 2030, as the effects of past asbestos exposure will continue to ensue.

-The following occupational groups have the highest risk of developing mesothelioma, as they would be exposed to tremendous concentrations of airborne asbestos fibers on a regular basis and some of them would also handle raw asbestos:
+The following occupational groups have the highest risk of developing asbestos-related diseases, as they were exposed to tremendous concentrations of airborne asbestos fibers on a regular basis and some of them would also handle raw asbestos:

 - construction workers